25 dead, 1 injured as bus from Kahuta to Rawalpindi plunges into ditch: rescue official

-At least 25 passengers were killed and 1 injured on Sunday when a coaster traveling from Kahuta to Rawalpindi fell into a ditch, a rescue official said.
+At least 25 passengers were killed and one was left injured on Sunday when a coaster traveling from Kahuta to Rawalpindi fell into a ditch, a rescue official confirmed.

 “The accident was caused due to the coaster’s failed brakes,” Rescue 1122 Punjab official Usman Gujjar said.

-The bodies are currently being shifted to Tehsil Headquarters Hospital in Kahuta, he said, adding that 26 passengers were on board.
+The bodies have been shifted to Tehsil Headquarters Hospital in Kahuta, he said, adding that 26 passengers were on board.

-According to the rescue official, victims included 20 men, four women and one child.
+The victims, he added, included 20 men, four women, and a child.

-“The tragic accident occurred on the Girari Bridge of Kahuta’s Azad Pattan Road,” the official further said.
+“The tragic accident occurred on the Girari Bridge of Kahuta’s Azad Pattan Road,” the official further stated.

-Prime Minister Muhammad Shehbaz Sharif expressed deep grief and sorrow over the loss of lives in a bus accident near Azad Pattan, according to Radio Pakistan.
+Prime Minister Muhammad Shehbaz Sharif expressed deep grief and sorrow over the loss of lives in the accident, according to Radio Pakistan.

 In a statement, he prayed “for the high ranks of the departed souls and patience for their families”.